 He watched her leave, immobilised by his emotions.

-Months later a similar combination of anger and yearning prevented Severus from answering the Patronus Nymphadora sent to assure him she believed Dumbledore's trust had not been in vain.
+Months later, a similar combination of anger and yearning prevented Severus from answering the Patronus Nymphadora sent to assure him she believed Dumbledore's trust had not been in vain.
 He had waited until Voldemort took control of the Ministry to owl a short message: Communication is unwise.
 Keep me in your thoughts.

 Pride had kept him from writing "You are in mine."
 That same pride prevented him from sending his Patronus through the protective barrier surrounding the home of Andromeda Tonks.
 Even if she came out to see him, Nymphadora would not leave her husband and child to flee with Severus into the night.

-But what if Lupin was dead?
+But what if Lupin were dead?
 There were casualties in battle.
 Lupin might well have been one of them.
 Severus need not expose himself to rejection.
 He could tell Nymphadora his plan, make her his Secret Keeper, and make it clear that he would welcome her anytime she chose to visit.

 He would even tolerate the boy.
-Theodore Lupin was not Harry Potter, a living reminder of his mother's death.
+Edward "Teddy" Lupin was not Harry Potter, a living reminder of his mother's death.
 Severus held no grudge against the infant.
 If the boy tagged along, he would be treated with civility.
 Severus would not resent sharing Nymphadora's attention, although he would refuse to allow the child to sleep in the same room with them.
 He would not make love to the mother if there was any chance he would look up to see her son staring wide-eyed through the bars of his cot.

 If Nymphadora decided to remain with him, Severus would do his best to mentor the child.
 While he had never desired to be a father, he was an exemplary teacher.
-Young Theodore would begin his first year at school knowing more about Potions and Defence Against the Dark Arts than most seventh years.
+Young Teddy would begin his first year at school knowing more about Potions and Defence Against the Dark Arts than most seventh years.

 Reverie gave way to reality.
 Severus' fantasy of their life in exile was like the snowflakes Nymphadora used to catch on her tongue, beautiful and insubstantial, unless...
 Unless he carried out his plan, waited for news, sent word—and she came to him.